BEST DEEP SEA FISHING

 When researching charter boats that you’re thinking of hiring, be sure to ask plenty of questions before booking your trip.
 Ask about the length of the trip, what species you’ll be targeting, how may people can the boat hold, will the trip be private or open to other customers and anything else you may think of.
 If you would like to keep any of your catch for dinner, be sure to clarify what the boat’s policy is on fish that are caught.
 Depending on where you’re booking a charter, some charter crews have a policy of taking fish to local auctions to sell fish that the anglers catch.
 Always remember that you don’t ever have to keep a fish in order to get it mounted.
 Exact replicas of fish can be made with only a few pictures.

 Open ocean fishing takes place all over the country but certain regions require a farther boat ride offshore in order to find good fishing grounds.
-Eastern states typically require a longer trip out to the fishing grounds (with the exception of Southern Florida) whereas states along the Pacific Ocean have steeper dropoffs and require a much shorter ride to find deeper waters.
+For example, the best deep sea fishing in Eastern states typically require a longer trip out to the fishing grounds (with the exception of Southern Florida) whereas states along the Pacific Ocean have steeper dropoffs and require a much shorter ride to find deeper waters.

 Open ocean pelagic species of fish include tunas, billfish, dolphin, wahoo and some shark species.

-Find out when are the best times to saltwater fish in our next section.
+Find the best times to saltwater fish in our next section.